Introduction

 }

-Overloading the Unary operators
+Overloading the Unary Operators

-in case of overloading unary operators is that we should not create a new object but instead change the value of the
+To overload the unary operators, we need a function taking only one argument of the containing type.
+The important thing in case of overloading unary operators is that we should not create a new object but instead change the value of the object being passed to us and return it.
+Let us implement the unary ++

 public static Rational operator ++(Rational rational1)